The Tapestry of Ancestral Wisdom

 An ancient Chinese philosophical and contemplative tradition rooted in harmony with the Tao — the nameless, formless source and pattern of all things.

-Christian Contemplative3
+Christian Contemplative

 Christian Mysticism